-- Level 1 Unadjusted quoted prices in active markets for identical assets and liabilities. - Level 2 Inputs (other than quoted prices included within Level 1) that are observable, unadjusted quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data of substantially the full term of the related assets or liabilities. - Level 3 Inputs reflect management's best estimate of what market participants would use in pricing the asset or liability at the measurement date.
+Level 1 - Unadjusted quoted prices in active markets for identical assets and liabilities.

+Level 2 - Inputs (other than quoted prices included within Level 1) that are observable, unadjusted quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data of substantially the full term of the related assets or liabilities.

+Level 3 - Inputs reflect management's best estimate of what market participants would use in pricing the asset or liability at the measurement date.
 Inputs are unobservable for the asset or liability.
 Consideration is given to the risk inherent in the valuation technique and the risk inherent in the inputs to the model.

 The categorization of a financial instrument within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.
-The following table summarizes the Company's liabilities measured at fair value as of December 31, 2020 and 2019, by level within the fair value hierarchy (in thousands):
+The following table summarizes the Company's liabilities measured at fair value as of the dates presented, by level within the fair value hierarchy (in thousands):

-] Level 1 Level 2 Level 3
+Le evel 1 Le vel 2 I Level 3

+March 31, 2021

+Promissory note \$ - \$ - \$ 16,128

 December 31, 2020

 Promissory note \$ - \$ - \$ 15,392

 December 31, 2019

-Promissory note \$ - \$ - \$ 16,169
+Promissory note \$ - \$ \$ 16,169